zodb/relstorage/docs/db-specific-options.rst

    MySQL 5.0.18 and earlier contain crashing bugs.
 See :pr:`287` for details.

-The MySQL adapter accepts most parameters supported by the mysqlclient library (the maintained version of MySQL-python), including:

 driver
     The possible options are:

     MySQLdb
-      A C-based driver that requires the MySQL client development libraries..
+      A C-based driver that requires the MySQL client libraries..
 This is best provided by the PyPI distribution `mysqlclient <https://pypi.python.org/pypi/mysqlclient>`_.
-      This driver is *not* compatible with gevent.
+      This driver is *not* compatible with gevent, though alternate distributions exist and were used in the past.

+      This is the default and preferred driver on CPython on all platforms except Windows.

     gevent MySQLdb
       Like ``MySQLdb``, but explicitly uses's gevent's event loop to